Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 So, why has Berkshire not announced the acquisition of another company in full?
 One reason is that, although it feels longer, it has only been a month since the economic situation began deteriorating and it takes time for an acquisition to come together.
 Buffett also generally waits to be approached by others willing to sell rather than approach others and it takes some level of time before potential sellers are psychologically willing to accept lower prices than they would have received a short time ago.

 To illustrate this fact, listen to CNBC's recent interview with Marriott's CEO Arne Sorenson.
 Sorenson states that global revenue is down 75%+ and nearing a 90% decline in the United States for the hotel industry.
-But, at the end of the interview, when asked whether the current environment will be a catalyst for acquisitions in the hotel sector he says that precisely because the market has taken down asset prices so dramatically, no one would want to be a seller unless there's a "desperation element."
+But, at the end of the interview, when asked whether the current environment will be a catalyst for acquisitions in the hotel sector, he says that precisely because the market has taken down asset prices so dramatically, no one would want to be a seller unless there's a "desperation element."

 It seems likely that the observation Sorenson is making for the hotel sector holds equally true for most sectors of the economy, particularly since few are as badly impacted as hotels are.
 Most everyone thinks the disruption will be short-lived and probably does not want to be remembered as selling at the bottom to Buffett.